andyjin2000/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 When we convolve around the edges of an image, the kernel invariably goes outside of the range of the image.
 To address this edge case, there are a variety of strategies that can be employed:
 * **Zero "Padding"**: All values outside of the image/rectangular area are assumed to be zero.
 * **Edge Value Replication**: Replicates the pixels closes to the edges of an image into the area outside of the image, “extending” the image.
-* **Mirror Extension**: Similar to edge value replication, however, instead of replicating the edge pixels of the image, we copy reflections of the image - ie: the farther away from the image, values from further inside the image are replicated.
+* **Mirror Extension**: Similar to edge value replication, however, instead of replicating the edge pixels of the image, we copy reflections of the image; that is, for the values farther away from the image, values from further inside the image are replicated.

 The specific padding technique selected for a given operation can change based on the specific application.
 Although **Zero Padding** is used most often, there are cases in which we would not want to use this padding technique.
 For example, in a situation in which we expect the background of the input image to be a certain, solid color, **Edge Value Replication** would be a better choice because it could replicate the current background.